No Dogs Available

 What are “Dogs Like Brutus?”

 “Dogs Like Brutus” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Brutus is a happy 12 year old mix.
 We got him from a rescue in Fairfax VA at 8 weeks.
 He’s a silly happy boy.
 He’s gentle and sweet, and loves to cuddle.
 He is absolutely perfect, and everyone that meets him falls in love with his sweet personality.
 He’s obsessed with Jelly Beans and loves corn on the cob.
 He loves to sleep under the covers with us.
 He’s not very fond of his baby sister Zoey, a 5 year old GSD, but he’s a good big brother and tolerates her well.”